Pr. Jessica's Weekly Message - 1/15/20

 and set my feet upon a high cliff, making my footing sure.

 Dear Friends in Christ,

-Our worship leaders for this Sunday, November 10th, are:
+Our worship leaders for Sunday, January 19th, are: